 The recipe for the Cheesecake is adapted from Epicurious.
-I've changed it up in several ways.
-Since I have Meyer Lemons in my yard, I use them to give this recipe a tangy/sweet taste.
-I also make a Chocolate Crust.
+I've changed it up in several ways, using Meyer lemons and making a Chocolate Crust.
 No big surprise there!
-And, this cheesecake is great just about any time!
+This cheesecake is great just about any time!

 MEYER LEMON CHEESECAKE WITH CHOCOLATE CRUST